 In June 2016, the FASB issued amendments to the guidance for recognition of credit losses for financial instruments through ASU 2016-13, "Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments."
 The amendments replace the incurred loss impairment methodology which involved delayed recognition of credit losses.
-As the updated guidance will require credit losses to be recognized when expected rather than when incurred, a broader range of reasonable and supportable information must be considered in developing the credit loss estimates.
+The amendments introduce an expected credit loss impairment model which requires immediate recognition of losses anticipated to be incurred over the instrument's life.
+A broader range of reasonable and supportable information must be considered in developing the credit loss estimates.
+The Company's financial instruments that would be subject to the amendments include its accounts receivable - customers and other receivables.
 The amendments are effective for fiscal years beginning after December 15, 2020, including interim periods within those fiscal years.
-Early adoption is permitted.
-The Company is in the process of evaluating the potential impact of the new guidance on the Company's financial position, results of operations, and liquidity.
+The adoption of this guidance is not expected to have a material impact on the Company's liquidity.
+The Company is continuing to evaluate the potential impact of the amendments on the Company's results of operations and financial position.